sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/8000 - concepts/1800 - jsonlogic.md

 ## Object

 Returns a JSON object that is an array of key/value pairs.
 You can nest object operations to build complex custom objects.
+Note that the `"eachKey"` operation is an alternative to this operation.
+Use this operation instead of `"eachKey"` when the keys in the object you intend to build can vary depending on a calculation, i.e., the second of the following syntaxes.

  One of the following syntaxes:

 ```json
 {